BIOP/lightsheet-brain-workflows/README.md

 # Lightsheet Brain Workflows 🔬🧠

 Code to format and preprocess whole-brain cleared brain images acquired with light-sheet fluoresence microscopy.
+Check out the [BIOP's wiki](https://wiki-biop.epfl.ch/en/whole-brain) for protocols about clearing and image acquisition and related information.

 This repository allows you to process lighsheet data from .czi files through [BigStitcher](https://imagej.net/plugins/bigstitcher/) and BrainGlobe's brainreg.